The Difference Between Social Listening and Social Analytics

 How Does Simply Measured Fit In?

 Simply Measured provides the analytics you need to round out your social media reporting on your engagement and your listening.
-To get started, either sign up for a free trial or try one of our free social media tools.
+To get started, request a demo.

 Adam is the Co-Founder and VP of Strategy at Simply Measured.
 In 2010 (aka the dark ages of social marketing), Adam joined Damon Cortesi and Aviel Ginzburg to found "Untitled Startup, Inc" with the goal of helping marketers and analysts use social data to do their best work.
 The company quickly evolved to become Simply Measured and the trusted leader in social analytics.
 Outside of Simply Measured, Adam is a golfer, breakfast enthusiast, and long-time data geek.